TheGoodlike13/liberty_or_death/README.md

 The config itself looks normal.
 By that I mean I cannot see any immediate shenanigans that would make me cringe, and the rest of it looks like any other random config file for random application you don't understand.
 I suppose a few of these properties are somewhat parsable.
-But if I had to guess what the hell any of them do, I'd start commenting them out and see what breaks.
+But if I had to figure out what the hell any of them do, I'd start by  commenting them out and see what breaks.
 And I don't even know how to check if something is broken yet.
 So I think I'll leave it alone for now.

 Notably, I can't see any 'localhost' in here.
 That does not bode well :D

 Next up, I edit the kadm5.acl file as described in [#ubuntu_kerberos](#ubuntu_kerberos).
 That's just removing one '#', so pretty easy.
 I guess this is the list of usernames, which they insist calling principals for some reason, which have admin access.
-Whatever that give them.
+Whatever that gives them.
 I'll keep it in mind.
 Goodlike/admin sounds pretty good :D

 And of course, the next step is the setup for Kerberos client.
 I'm gonna go ahead and try to setup it on the **same** machine as the server.
 What could possibly go wrong? :D